 On the temple premises which is like a Haveli, there is a temple dedicated to Shiva called Kalyaneshwar Mahadev and another to Bhairav.
 Another ancient Shiva temple Shool Tankeshwar is supposed to be close by, but Google did not help, so I will have to visit it another time.

 Hanuman Ji is an important deity in Payagraj.
 I saw three of his temples that are ancient and very popular.

 Bade Hanuman Ji or Lete Hanuman Ji Temple

 The story goes that a wealthy merchant of Kannauj did not have children, so he decided to erect a huge Murti of Hanuman Ji.
-He brought the Murti to Triveni for holy bath and the Murti refused to move from here.
+He brought the Murti to Triveni for a holy bath and the Murti refused to move from there.
 The merchant was blessed by children after this.
 Since then, people believe that all wishes are fulfilled by Lete Hanuman Ji.
-Another story says the Murti was under water for a long time and it refused to be in standing position no matter what tricks were tried.
+Another story says the Murti was underwater for a long time and it refused to be in a standing position no matter what tricks were tried.

 Khade Hanuman Ji or Hanuman Gufa